aspose-slides-cloud/aspose-slides-cloud-dotnet/README.md

 * Support of Aspose.Storage API

 ### New Features & Recent API Changes
+#### 20.12
+* New property "HttpRequestTimeout" is added to SDK configuration.
+It allows to specify a custom timeout (in seconds) for HTTP requests made by the SDK.

 #### 20.10
 * Removed ShapeType property from BaseShape class; replaced GeometryShapeType with ShapeType property for GeometryShape.
 * Removed redundant ResourceUriElement class.
 All properties of ResourceUriElement type are changed to ResourceUri type.